 As an example here is my directory for A Study in Scarlet.

 As a last step we are going to set the tags of the music files.
 For editing those I am going to use a free piece of software called Mp3Tag, it can handle a lot of different formats including mp3, m4a and m4b.
+I should probably note here that while m4a and m4b usually works with Booksonic there have been some reports about weird bugs with them so I would recommend using mp3 files if possible.

 How you prefer to tag the files is up to you but for me I do it like this.
 If I have a chapter name I set that as the title, if not I set the books name as the title.
 I set the Author as both Artist and Album artist.
 The Album is of course the book name, the year I prefer to set as the year the book was released but if you want to use the year the audiobook was released then go for it.
 Then I set the track number and the cover image.
 If you want to save some space you don’t have to set the cover in the tags since you already have the jpg in the folder but I recommend you set it anyway in case you want to use it somewhere else.
 To make it a bit easier for you here is what it looks like for my track 1 of A Study in Scarlet.